mainmatter/ember-classy-computed/README.md

 ## Use Case

+An example use case for a class based computed property is a macro that creates a computed property with dynamic dependent keys that cannot be know upfront.

-Filtering a collection by an attribute is easy:
+Defining a computed property that filters a collection property by the value of an attribute of each element is as easy as

 ```js
 activeUsers: Ember.computed('users.@each.isActive', function() {